-We performed statistical analyses on the rarefied OTU table using QIIME and the Vegan (Oksanen et al., 2019) and Ecodist (Goslee & Urban, 2007) packages in R. To illustrate alpha diversity as number of observed OTU’s within each DeMMO community, we sampled the rarefaction data at a depth of 9,760 reads.
-To illustrate beta diversity among DeMMO communities, we performed hierarchical clustering on a representative subset of the communities at the family level using the Bray-Curtis dissimilarity metric in Ecodist (bcdist function).
-Using the resulting dissimilarity matrix, we generated a dendrogram of DeMMO communities with stacked bar plots illustrating community composition at the family level.
-For the purposes of visualizing taxonomic data here, we binned taxa that comprised less than 5% of communities as “Less Abundant Taxa”.
+We performed statistical analyses on the rarefied OTU table using QIIME and the Vegan (Oksanen et al., 2019) and Ecodist (Goslee & Urban, 2007) packages in R. Alpha diversity was calculated using QIIME in terms of species richness (number of observed OTUs), evenness (Chao1 and Simpson), and diversity (Simpson, Faith’s, and Shannon).
+To illustrate beta diversity among DeMMO communities, we visualized DeMMO communities with stacked bar plots illustrating OTU community composition binned at the family level.
+Families that comprised less than 5% of communities we binned as “Less Abundant Taxa”.
 To further illustrate beta diversity using our entire dataset of DeMMO communities including all replicates and controls, we performed nonmetric multidimensional scaling (NMDS) with Vegan on communities at the family level using the metaMDS function Bray-Curtis metric with default parameters and a dimension size of 2.
-To illustrate taxonomic contribution to the resulting ordination, we used the envfit function in Vegan to fit vectors of each family using default parameters and a permutation size of 1,000.
-We mapped vectors with p-values less than 0.006.
-To determine statistically different families between fluid and mineral-hosted biofilm communities, we used the Kruskal-Wallis rank sum test with a p-value threshold of 0.05 after false discovery rate correction (Steinberger, 2016).
+We used NCBI BLAST to search for the closest relatives of OTUs of interest (blast.ncbi.nlm.nih.gov).